lyc0826/COMIGHT/README.md

 #### **Merge Documents and Tables**

-- Converts selected Word documents and Excel spreadsheets to plain text without formatting, and then merges them into a single Word document, saved on the Windows desktop.
+- Converts selected Word documents and Excel spreadsheets to plain text, and then merges them into a single Word document, saved on the Windows desktop.

 #### **Batch Convert Office File Types**